Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 * `eeeeee` is the routine to be called, as an index (0 to 63) of a jump table that starts at address 4000h of the segment.
 That is, 0 means 4000h, 1 means 4003h, 2 means 4006h, etc.

-The way to specify the mapper slot and the segment number is weird, but it allows to pack the entire call in five bytes.
-This allows to use this routine with hooks in the same way it's usually done with the BIOS routine CALLF.
+The way to specify the mapper slot and the segment number is weird, but it allows packing the entire call in five bytes.
+This makes it possible to use this routine with hooks in the same way it's usually done with the BIOS routine `CALLF`.

 ### 5.4.
 WR_MAP: Write a byte to a RAM segment